lark-parser/lark/docs/grammar.md

 IF: "if"
 INTEGER : /[0-9]+/
 INTEGER2 : ("0".."9")+          //# Same as INTEGER
-DECIMAL.2: INTEGER "."
+DECIMAL.2: INTEGER? "."
 INTEGER  //# Will be matched before INTEGER
 WHITESPACE: (" " | /\t/ )+
 SQL_SELECT: "select"i
 ```